johnstonskj/datalog-specs/book/src/vnd_datalog_text/grammar.md

 .infer mortal from human.
 ```

-### pragma fd
+### Processing Instruction fd

-The `fd` pragma, short for _functional dependency_, introduces a relationship between one or more attributes on the
+The `fd` processing instruction, short for _functional dependency_, introduces a relationship between one or more attributes on the
 left-hand (determinant) side and one or more attributes on the right-hand (dependent) side.
 This relationship denotes
 that for a relationship $\small R$ with attributes $\small a_1, \cdots, a_n$, every valid combination of determinant
 values uniquely determines the value of the dependent values.

-Note that this pragma is only valid if the corresponding language feature is enabled.
+Note that this processing instruction is only valid if the corresponding language feature is enabled.

 ![input](images/fd.png)